About Northern Delaware Wrestling Academy

 - HONOR is the virtue of choosing the harder right over the easier wrong.
 Honor is not so much a thing in itself as much as it is recognition of other things; especially recognition of a life lived well and in accordance with core virtues – patience, kindness, humility.
 Honor requires that we habitually live to the highest standards, at all times, in all situations.

-- TEAM is the characteristic of being a part of something bigger than you – all teams exist to fulfil a higher purpose together.
+- TEAM is the characteristic of being a part of something bigger than you – all teams exist to fulfill a higher purpose together.
 The characteristic of being a team requires something of its members.
 It holds them accountable to interact and influence each other to be mutually accountable for achieving success.
-The basic building block of this relationship is selfless service and commitment of each team member to go a little further, endure a little longer, and look a little closer to see how he can add to the effort and be successful on and off the mat.
+The basic building block of this relationship is the selfless service and commitment of each team member to go a little further, endure a little longer, and look a little closer to see how he can add to the effort and be successful on and off the mat.

 As an Academy We Are Committed to the Following: